allegroai/clearml-docs/docs/webapp/applications/apps_aws_autoscaler.md

     :::note AMI prerequisites
     The AMI used for the autoscaler must include docker runtime and virtualenv.

-    Recent NVIDIA AMIs require an initial login to set up drivers.
-To handle interactive logins for these AMIs, add the following script under the `Init script` field:
+    Recent NVIDIA AMIs only install the required drivers on initial user login.
+To make use of such AMIs, the autoscaler needs to mimic an initial user login.
+This can be accomplished by, adding the following script to the `Init script`
+    field:

     ```
     apt-get update